junxit/us-congress-bills-111/bill.md

 Congress finds that—

 - **(1)** the Women Airforce Service Pilots of WWII, known as the “WASP”, were the first women in history to fly American military aircraft;
-- **(2)** more than 60 years ago, they flew fighter, bomber, transport, and training aircraft in defense of America's freedom;
+- **(2)** more than 60 years ago, they flew fighter, bomber, transport, and training aircraft in defense of America’s freedom;
 - **(3)** they faced overwhelming cultural and gender bias against women in nontraditional roles and overcame multiple injustices and inequities in order to serve their country;
 - **(4)** through their actions, the WASP eventually were the catalyst for revolutionary reform in the integration of women pilots into the Armed Services;
 - **(5)** during the early months of World War II, there was a severe shortage of combat pilots;